astronomer/docs/learn/using-airflow-plugins.md

     # instantiate MyBaseView
     my_view = MyBaseView()

-    # get the base URL of the Airflow webserver
+    # get the base URL of the Apache Airflow® webserver
     baseUrl = conf.get("webserver", "base_url")

     # define the path to my_view in the Airflow UI